lucasmreis/blogSource/src/posts/quick-introduction-to-csp-in-javascript.md

 Apart from the fixed buffer, which blocks after N puts, we have the dropping and sliding buffers too.

 The dropping buffer can hold up to N values.
-Any more values that are put in a dropping buffer will be discarded.
+Any additional values that are put into a dropping buffer will be discarded.

 The sliding buffer can also hold up to N values.
-Differently, when a new value is put in the sliding buffer, the first value put is dropped, and the buffer holds the new value.
+But, as opposed to the dropping buffer, when a new value is put into the sliding buffer, the first value put is dropped, and the buffer holds the new value.

 In the example below, `value B` and `value C` get dropped in the dropping channel, because it was holding `value A`.
 On the second process, as soon as `value B` is put in the channel, `value A` is dropped.
 And as soon as `value C` is put in the channel, `value B` is dropped.